THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Christ is King over the heads of state.
 Woe to the rulers who resist the Ruler whom God has chosen!

-The sons also of them that afflicted thee shall come bending unto thee; and all they that despised thee shall bow themselves down at the soles of thy feet; and they shall call thee; The city of the Lord, The Zion of the Holy One of Israel.
+Also the sons of those who afflicted you shall come bowing to you, and all those who despised you shall fall prostrate at the soles of your feet; and they shall call you the City of the LORD, Zion of the Holy One of Israel.
 (Isaiah 60:14)

 The people of God, from the time of Abraham until now, have endured seasons of persecution at the hands of the rulers of the earth.
 All this will be changed at the appearing of Christ in the clouds of glory.
 The nations of the earth will be forced to acknowledge the supreme power of Christ who, at that time, will be coming with His saints to execute “the fierceness and wrath of Almighty God” (Revelation 19:15).